Skip to content

 County-level activity

 Reeves County continues to lead in total permits filed, but the quarter-over-quarter growth rate has flattened.
-Loving County saw a notable uptick — a 15% increase in new permits compared to Q4 2025, driven primarily by a handful of operators expanding their Wolfcamp programs.
+Loving County saw a notable quarter-over-quarter uptick in new permits, concentrated in a handful of operators expanding their Wolfcamp programs.

 Midland and Martin counties remain steady workhorses.
 The permit count hasn't changed dramatically, but the average lateral length on new permits has increased, suggesting operators are targeting longer wells in proven formations rather than exploring new acreage.